 Does ExpressVPN work on iOS in Australia?

-Yes, ExpressVPN works flawlessly on iOS devices.
+Yes, ExpressVPN works flawlessly on iOS devices in Australia.
 ExpressVPN secures your iPhone on LTE/4G, Wi-Fi, 3G, and other mobile data carriers.
 Select between IKEv2, UDP, and TCP protocols, or choose the one that’s best for you.

-ExpressVPN’s iOS app is compatible with iOS 12 and newer and is quite similar to Android in Australia.
-The app is available on the Apple App Store with relatively easy configuration (use our ExpressVPN iPhone guide for step-by-step instructions).
+ExpressVPN’s iOS app is compatible with iOS 12 and newer and is quite similar to Android.
+The app is available on the Apple App Store with relatively easy configuration (use our guide for ExpressVPN iPhone in Australia for step-by-step instructions).
 In addition, it includes various exclusive features, including an IP checker, DNS/WebRTC leak tester, and a password generator.

 However, the iOS app does have a few limitations due to the restrictions of its operating system.
 For example, unlike Android, the VPN does not offer a split tunneling feature on iOS.